Runner’s Toolkit · Free Running Calculators

 • For race planning: use the race time calculator, then the race pace calculator, then the split calculator.

-• For training structure: use heart rate zones or race-based training zones.
+• For training structure: use heart rate zones or race-based training zones, then move to the Training Plans hub when you want a full schedule.

-• For gear: check shoe mileage before old shoes start causing problems.
+• For gear: check shoe mileage before old shoes start causing problems, then use Find Your Shoe or the Running Clothing and Gear hub for buying guides.

 Want the full plan?